 Who needs inclusive teaching practices?

 Individuals who feel like they are part of the collective, and are valued for their uniqueness within it, have more impact in group work, collective learning, and in the workplace.
 Students (and instructors) who cultivate a sense of belonging can avoid detrimental emotional and cognitive repercussions1 in their educational pursuits.
 Instructors who plan for inclusive and culturally responsive teaching are putting in place the systems that will help them respond to differences in the classroom.
+Culturally responsive teaching (not to be confused with critical race theory) helps educators consider the competencies needed to support all students.

 Strategies for inclusion and responsive teaching